Your tool kit

 Once a complying development certificate is approved on bush fire prone land, are there any further requirements?

-Yes.
 Once a complying development certificate has been issued by either the local council or an accredited certifier, all relevant information is required to be referred to the NSW RFS for their records.
-The NSW RFS will record this information for the purposes of:

 Provision information – reports